kulmanferdi/opencv-template/README.md

 For the mac users, we are going to use Visual Studio code.

-First, we have to install some required extension.
+First, we have to install some required extensions.

 - CMake Tools (by Microsoft)
 - C/C++ (by Microsoft)